stemoutreach/PathfinderBot/D6_Gamepad_Remote_Control_Guide.md

 Initializing PathfinderBot hardware...
 Initializing Logitech F710 gamepad...
 Using gamepad: Logitech Gamepad F710 with X axes and Y buttons.
-Gamepad control ready.
-Sticks = tank/strafe, triggers = analog forward/back, bumpers = turn, A = look_forward, B = pickup_block.
+Gamepad control ready...
 ```

-If you see **“No gamepads detected.
-Is the F710 receiver plugged in?”**, check the dongle, batteries, and X-mode, then run the script again.
+If you see **“No gamepads detected…”**, check the dongle, batteries, and X-mode, then run the script again.

 ---